bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 ### Support for `IJSInProcessObjectReference` and `IJSUnmarshalledObjectReference`

-bUnit's `IJSObjectReference` supports being cast to the `IJSInProcessObjectReference` and `IJSUnmarshalledObjectReference` types, just like Blazors `IJSObjectReference`.
+bUnit's `IJSObjectReference` supports being cast to the `IJSInProcessObjectReference` and `IJSUnmarshalledObjectReference` types, just like Blazor's `IJSObjectReference`.

-To set up a handler for a `Invoke` and `InvokeUnmarshalled` call, just use the regular `Setup` and `SetupVoid` methods on bUnit's JSInterop.
+To set up a handler for an `Invoke` or `InvokeUnmarshalled` call, just use the regular `Setup` and `SetupVoid` methods on bUnit's JSInterop.

-## First Party JSInterop Component Emulation
+## First-Party JSInterop Component Emulation

 Blazor comes out of the box with a few components that requires a working JSInterop. bUnit's JSInterop is setup to emulate the JavaScript interactions of those components.
 The following sections describes how the interaction is emulated for the supported components.